Even though this is technically top of the InFocus line, for me, this handset is a very solid mid-ranger.

 It runs Android 5.0 out of the box with InLife UI skin on top.

-It has a 16 megapixel primary camera with a f/1.8 aperture with dual-tone flash, that has been coupled with 8 megapixels on the selfie snapper around the front.
+It has a 16-megapixel primary camera with an f/1.8 aperture with dual-tone flash, that has been coupled with 8 megapixels on the selfie snapper around the front.
 Overall, it is pleasant but nothing breathtaking.

 For $300, this phone is packing features.
-But honestly, for an American brand I would like to see more.
-If Apple is being Apple, InFocus needs to step up and either create some innovative handset or offer a cheaper mid-ranger.
+But honestly, for a US-American brand, I would like to see more.
+If Apple is being Apple, InFocus needs to step up and either create some innovative handset or offer a cheaper mid-ranger